aackerman/talks/javascript-flow/README.md

 [display image of key and peele a-a-ron]

-So if you see me after the talk and you want to chat.
+So if you see me after the talk and you want to chat about flow.
 You can break the ice with something like "You done messed up A-A-RON".

-I work at a company call YA, formerly Young America, if you've ever sent in a paper rebate, you may remember sending it to Norwood Young America, Minnesota.
-So I work on a platform for digital marketing that includes rebates as part of the product line.

 [display images of social media usernames]